hirespace/jquery.ghostrelated/README.md

 #### limit:

-Limit amount of related posts to be displayed
+Limit amount of recent posts to be displayed

 #### debug: